Carlincyj/Carlincyj.github.io/_posts/2024-08-01-applied-data-science-project.md

 Overall, the steps below have generated insights for bettering the top concerns of passengers who had travelled with British Airways.
 Specifically, frequent topics from the review ("CleanText") body was extracted using LDA, and picked up to sieve out top trigrams for better understanding about reviews on these aspects.

 ### Data Preparation
-  First, the relevant libriaries were downloaded for use.
+  First, the relevant libraries were downloaded for use.

   ![1 Importing relevant lib](https://github.com/user-attachments/assets/3dd12992-07ba-4ab2-a5e2-e249296d6f27)